MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/acquisitions-report.md

 -   **Custom campaign:** The customer followed a link that used a [custom campaign ID](create-a-custom-app-promotion-campaign.md).
 -   **Other:** The customer followed an external link (without any custom campaign ID) from a website to your app's listing or the customer followed a link from a search engine to your app's listing.

 A *page view* means that a customer viewed your app's Store listing page, either via the web-based Store or from within the Store app on Windows 10.
+This includes views by people who aren't signed in with a Microsoft account.
+Some customers have opted out of providing this information to Microsoft.

-A *conversion* means that a customer has newly obtained a license to your app (whether you charged money or you've offered it for free).
-These page views and conversion numbers are not counts of unique customers.
+A *conversion* means that a customer (signed in with a Microsoft account) has newly obtained a license to your app (whether you charged money or you've offered it for free).

+Page view and conversion numbers are not counts of unique customers.
 For conversion rate info, see the [Acquisition funnel](#acquisition-funnel) chart.

 > [!NOTE]
 > Customers could arrive at your app's listing by clicking on a custom campaign not created by you.
 We stamp every page view within a session with the campaign ID from which the customer first entered the Store.
 We then attribute conversions to that campaign ID for all acquisitions within 24 hours.
 Because of this, you may see a higher number of total conversions than the total conversions for your campaign IDs, and you may have conversions or add-on conversions that have zero page views.